jcampbell05/RxChef/README.md

 ## Operators

 Like an Array, __Streams__ also have operators that can be used upon them.
-Almost any you use for an array is also avaliable for a __Stream__.
+Almost any you use for an array is also available for a __Stream__.

+## Time Travel

 On top of those we also gain access to special time based operators for our __Streams__.